• Skip to main content

 • Weigh or measure your sugars together and set aside.
 In another bowl weigh or measure the flour, baking powder, baking soda, and salt, I run a whisk through to blend.

 • Add the cream cheese and butter together and blend using the medium speed on your mixer for 2 minutes.
 Add the sugars and mix for about 2 minutes.
 Stop and scrape down the sides.
-Add the egg, lemon zest, and the lemon juice blend till incorporated.
-Turn the mixer down and add the flour mixture and mix.
+Add lemon zest and lemon juice and blend until incorporated, then add the egg and mix.
+Turn the mixer down, and slowly add the flour mixture.
 The dough will be stiff.

 ICING